lionelmace/ibmcloud-labs/Lab APIC.md

 1. We still need a database to persist the data.
 To do so, we will create an instance of the service Cloudant DB.
 Go to the Bluemix [Catalog] [bmx_catalog_uk_url], create an instance of the service **Cloudant NoSQL DB**.
 Give it a name such as **cloudant-db**.

+1. Launch the Cloudand Dashboard.
+A new tab should open automatically with the list of databases.
+Create a new database with the button on top right corner.
+Call this dabase **test**.
+Make sure to use this name as this is expected by the persistence layer of API Connect.

 1. Click the tab **Service Credentials**.

   ```